Minority Business Enterprise (MBE)

 - Hispanic American

-- Cannot be a franchise unless the franchisor is also minority-owned
+- Cannot be a franchise unless the franchisor itself is majority-minority-owned

 How to apply for MBE